skip navigation

 In addition to State Route 98, several gravel and dirt roads cross the SEZ, as well as several transmission lines.
 Communication and camera towers are also visible from much of the SEZ.

-There is an operating geothermal plant about 3 mi (4.8 km) northwest of the proposed SEZ.
+There is an operating geothermal plant about 3 mi (4.8 km) northwest of the SEZ.
 Little other commercial or industrial activity exists in the surrounding area, while agricultural areas lie about 3 mi (5 km) to the west, across the border in Mexico.

-Photo of the proposed Imperial East SEZ
+Photo of the Imperial East SEZ

 Technical Suitability

-I-8 runs east–west along the northeast edge of the proposed SEZ, while State Route 98, a two-lane highway, passes through the southern edge.
-The All-American Canal runs parallel to the southern boundary of the proposed SEZ, about 0.3 mi (0.5 km) from the boundary.
+I-8 runs east–west along the northeast edge of the SEZ, while State Route 98, a two-lane highway, passes through the southern edge.
+The All-American Canal runs parallel to the southern boundary of the SEZ, about 0.3 mi (0.5 km) from the boundary.
 Two hydropower facilities exist along the canal, along with associated dams and substations.